loveencounterflow/pipedreams/README.md

 (iknowiknow, that's a mouthful)—it is also customary to prefix the name with a `$` (dollar sign).

-Since `$observe`, below, is such a factory function, the transform that it returns may hold private state within the closure, an immensely useful technique (notwithstanding the folks who claim that everything should be pure functions; pure functions are great but try to count using those):
+Since `$show`, below, is such a factory function, the transform that it returns may hold private state within the closure, an immensely useful
+technique:

 ```coffee
 f = ( done ) ->